Give a missed call and our experts will contact you

 How is EMD calculated in tender?

-• For projects worth as much as ₹43,000 the EMD will be around ₹800
+• ₹43,000 the EMD will be around ₹800

-• For projects that cost ₹10,00,000 the EMD value in tender will be valued around ₹50,000
+• ₹10,00,000 the EMD value will be around ₹50,000

 EMD vs security deposit

 Tenders demanding EMD are common when the estimated project costs are high.
-Adding to the financial guarantee provided in the form of EMD, high-cost tender projects demand a security deposit as well.
+Adding to the financial guarantee provided in the form of EMD, high-cost tender projects demand a tender security deposit as well.

 Once a bidder is selected for the tender, he/she must furnish a security deposit to the buyer.
-This is demanded by the buyer so to recover any loss in resources in case the winning bidder does not complete the task as per the work order.
+This is demanded by the buyer to recover any loss in resources in case the winning bidder does not complete the task as per the work order.

 EMD in government tenders

-Government tenders are the most popular tender projects among businesses.
-There are different government departments issuing tenders daily for large and small projects ranging from construction of drains to building of aircraft components.
 Government of India uses tenders as an opportunity to provide small businesses with a platform to sell their products and build reputation.
-Therefore, the government has exempted businesses that fall under the category of MSMEs from paying EMD.
+Therefore, the government has exempted businesses that fall under the category of micro and small enterprises (MSEs) from paying EMD in tender.

 Are MSMEs exempted from paying EMD?